CanberraGrammar/codecadets-2018/guide.md

 ### I feel as though I'm slipping behind on the content, is it worth staying on?

 Definitely!
 These things happen and sometimes you can lose your way.
-Let your tutor know that you're having difficulty keeping up or understanding something and we'll be happy to work through your troubles one-on-one.
+Let [your tutor](#People) know that you're having difficulty keeping up or understanding something and we'll be happy to work through your troubles one-on-one.

 ### I can't do the set work this week, will I get a detention?

-Programming is hard.
-High school can be the most stressful and the one of the hardest parts of growing up and it would be unfair to add another whole subject onto your already busy schedule.
+[Programming is hard](https://medium.freecodecamp.org/make-your-hobby-harder-programming-is-difficult-thats-why-you-should-learn-it-e4627aee41a1).
+High school can be one of the [most stressful](http://www.apa.org/monitor/2014/04/teen-stress.aspx) parts of growing up and it would be unfair to add another whole subject onto your already busy schedule.
 All we ask as tutors and as a program is for you to give it your all while you're with us and occasionally complete quizes and small tasks at home.
 The homework we set is merely to make sure everyone is on the same page, if you complete all the work in each session there will be no need to complete any further work at home.

 ### Where are sessions held?

-Have a look at the regularly updated room and session schedule available here.
+Have a look at the regularly updated room and session schedule available [here](https://canberragrammar.github.io/year7-codecadets/sessions).